VeraLiconaResearchGroup/academic-kickstart/content/team/Boggess.md

 tags = ["alumni"]

 # Project summary to display on homepage.
-summary = "Undergrad/2016 CQM REU program"
+summary = "Undergrad/REU summer 2016"

 # Optional image to display on homepage.